MarynaShavlak/dev-interview-hub/src/pages/ArticlesPage/model/services/fetchArticlesListThunk/README.md

 export default ArticlesList;
 ```
 ## Conclusion
-The `fetchArticlesList` thunk is essential for retrieving a filtered list of articles based on various settings and parameters.
+The `fetchArticlesListThunk` thunk is essential for retrieving a filtered list of articles based on various settings and parameters.
 It effectively manages the asynchronous API call, processes the response data, and handles errors, ensuring reliable and efficient data retrieval for components that display or interact with articles.
 This thunk provides flexibility for integrating article lists into React components, enhancing the user experience with accurate and up-to-date information.